explainers-by-googlers/approximate-geolocation/README.md

 ```

 `PositionOptions` will be extended to add an `accuracyMode` member.
 Callers can
-pass `"approximate"` to request approximate location or `"high"` to request high
+pass `"approximate"` to request approximate location or `"precise"` to request
-accuracy.
-If `accuracyMode` is not set, it defaults to `"high"` (for backwards
+precise location.
+If `accuracyMode` is not set, it defaults to `"precise"` (for
-compatibility, so that we do not break existing use cases).
+backwards compatibility, so that we do not break existing use cases).

 ## Capability detection